 On Game Boy Essentials, I have tried again and again and again and again to stop people from considering a Game Boy version just a port of a game.
 The resolution, limited colours and portable nature of the Game Boy made it difficult to simply port a title to the console.
 The overwhelming majority of Game Boy games usually called ports are not, since they make fundamental changes to the original game.
 Kid Icarus: Of Myth and Monsters is no different, but boy oh boy does it make my job more difficult.
 An undiscerning person might quickly conclude that both games are but two sides of the same coin.
 Don’t make that mistake.
 Just play the game and see how an attentive developer with a good subcontractor can make a reasonably good game out of what was already an old-fashioned Famicom title by 1991.

-Let’s give a final shootout to TOSE that Jeremy Parish called the chameleon of game development; they’ll adapt to whatever is required, always staying invisible.
+Let’s give a final shootout to TOSE, the chameleon of game development; they’ll adapt to whatever is required, always staying invisible.
 In this case I don’t think they are at fault for the slight problems of Kid Icarus: Of Myth and Monsters.
 The people at Nintendo wanted two sprawling games for the Game Boy in 1991 that would particularly please the North American market.
 It’s just that this game was far less important than Metroid II: Return of Samus.
 TOSE simply provided what was asked of them.
 They once again played the role of the chameleon.